 Although we will gladly file a claim on your behalf, you may wish to submit the claim yourself.
 In general, insurers process claims filed directly by patients faster than those filed by the service providers (dental offices).

-How Dental Insurance Plans Work: Many dental plans are a result of a contract between your employer and an insurance company.
-The amount your plan pays is agreed upon by your employer with the insurance company.
-Your dental coverage is not based on individual needs or what your dentist recommends.
+Many dental plans are a result of a contract between your employer and an insurance company.
+Your employer agrees upon the amount your plan pays with the insurance company.
+Your dental coverage is not based on individual needs or what your dentist/specialist recommends.
 It is based on how much your employer pays into the plan.
 Plan coverage limitations may involve: Annual Maximus, Pre-existing Conditions, Plan limits, and Least Expensive Alternatives.

 Private & Group Insurance